 - Leadership while in medical school (0-5 points)

-Each student’s application package is evaluated by at least two reviewers to achieve consensus.
-The reviewers’ scores are then averaged.
-If consensus is not achieved, the application will be reviewed by the committee at the selection meeting.
+Each student’s application package is evaluated by at least two reviewers to achieve consensus and the reviewers’ scores are averaged.
+If consensus is not achieved, the application will be reviewed by the Committee at the selection meeting.

-The points for these extracurricular activities are weighed to be 33 percent of the total points.
-Points for Phase 1 and Phase 2 (M1, M2, M3) and USMLE are weighed to be 67 percent of the total points.
-Following discussion by the committee, candidates are ranked numerically based on the above criteria.
-The top 16 percent are selected and notified of their AOA election.
+The points for these extracurricular activities are weighed to be 33% of the total points.
+Points for Phase 1 and Phase 2 (M1, M2, M3) and USMLE are weighed to be 67% of the total points.
+Following discussion by the Committee, candidates are ranked numerically based on the above criteria.
+The top 16% are selected and notified of their AOA election.